Melinnnnnnnda/MapSegmentation/README.md

 Input raster: :arrow_right: image 1222.tif in folder *1222*

 Output: :arrow_right: 4*7 image patches on different model and land cover types

+## oneType_reconstruct.py and oneType_train.py
+They are similar to the previous main.py and reconstruct.py.
+The only difference is that these two only trains and identifies only one land cover type, e.g: buildings.